 Gamification, or games-based assessment, involves using games-based tools to assess candidates for different competencies and personality traits.
-Over the last couple of years, the number of employers adopting gamification in their recruitment processes has been on the increase.
-It's being used in a range of sectors such as banking, law, retail and transport to name a few, so if you haven't come across games-based assessment yet, there's a good chance you might in the future.
+Over the last few years, a number of employers have adopted gamification in their recruitment processes.
+It's being used in a range of sectors such as engineering, law, IT and transport to name a few.

 Unfortunately, this doesn't mean you'll be able to Pac-Man yourself straight into a graduate job.
-Currently, games-based assessment is largely being used alongside other methods of assessment, such as traditional psychometric testing, in the early stages of the application process (usually instead of but sometimes alongside traditional psychometric testing) to gather data on the personality traits of candidates.
-It is also sometimes used for prospective applicants to see if they might be a good fit.
+Games-based assessments are largely used in the early stages of the application process (usually instead of but sometimes alongside traditional psychometric testing) to gather data on the personality traits of candidates.
+You'll still be asked to complete other exercises later in the process, such as interviews and assessment centres.

 Employers using gamification

-Games-based assessment is being used in a number of different sectors.
+Games-based assessment is being used in a number of sectors.
 It has been used by law firms such as Taylor Wessing, in IT and technology by Vodafone, in construction by Arcadis, in engineering by Shell, Siemens and Thales, in consumer goods by Unilever, and in transport and logistics by Network Rail.
-It’s also gained strong pickup in finance; it's being used by financial services employers such as RBS and Standard Life, by investment bank Citi and by accountancy and financial management employer Deloitte.

-Deutsche Bank has developed an interactive game that is designed to help students decide whether they would like to apply.
-The game is also intended to give them a feel for the culture of the organisation and whether they'd be a good fit to work there.
+Gamification can also be used before you even decide whether to apply to an employer.
+Deutsche Bank developed an interactive game that is designed to give interested students a feel for the culture of the organisation and whether they'd be a good fit to work there.
 Prospective candidates make their way through different scenarios they might encounter as graduate hires.
-They are then given feedbank and a ranking, and can take the opportunity to share their contact details in order to stay in touch.
+They are then given feedback and a ranking.

 Tips on how to handle games-based assessments